ReBoot: Synopsis

-Unmade spin-offs
+Unproduced spin-offs

 Television

-A spinoff called Binomes was planned towards the end of 2004, featuring a family of Binomes who lived on a "chip farm".
-The series would have been composed of fifty-two 11-minute episodes and aimed at a pre-school audience, but nothing of this project came to pass after the initial announcement.
+A spinoff called Binomes was planned towards the end of year 2004, featuring a family of Binomes who lived on a "chip farm".
+The series would have consisted of 52 11-minute episodes, aimed at a pre-school audience, but nothing of this project came to pass after the initial announcement.

 Film trilogy

 In June 2008, Rainmaker Animation announced plans for a trilogy of theatrical ReBoot films, with the first to be written by Jon Cooksey.
-By August 2008, however, he was no longer involved with the project.
 A teaser for the film was released on October 5, 2009, on Rainmaker's official site, and in March 2011, Rainmaker said a ReBoot film remained in the company's plans.
 In a podcast released April 8, 2013, Rainmaker president and executive producer Michael Hefferon said the film trilogy was no longer being worked on.

 ReBoot: The Guardian Code

-A reboot of ReBoot blending live-action and computer animation, ReBoot: The Guardian Code, debuted in 2018 on YTV and Netflix.
-It features four high schoolers who physically enter cyberspace as "next-generation Guardians" to combat Megabyte and the human hacker who now controls him.
-The concept was not well received.

-Distribution
+A reimagined, live-action/CGI-animated series, ReBoot: The Guardian Code, was announced in 2015, and the first ten episodes premiered on Netflix worldwide (excluding Canada) on March 30, 2018.
+YTV aired all 20 episodes from June 4 until July 5, 2018.

+The series follows four teenaged gamers, who are members of an online game's highest-scoring team.
+Vera is an artificial intelligence who has recruited the team as "Guardians" to physically enter and protect cyberspace.
+The Guardians battle the Sourcerer, a human hacker.
+Primary characters from the original series, such as Bob, Dot, and Enzo, are minor characters and only appear in one episode.

+Documentary

+An eight part documentary about the show, entitled ReBoot ReWind, was launched on September 24, 2024 on Telus Storyhive.
+The documentarians also collaborated with Mainframe to remaster the series from its original D-1 tapes, with a remastered version of the first episode released on YouTube on September 10, 2024 to mark its thirtieth anniversary.